Script, reference, timing, audience

 - Localized script.

-- Voice-over recording scope.
+- Voice-over recording request.

 - Audio delivery notes by format.